matesar/allops-project-lifecycle-automation/powerapps/app_info.md

 3. Assign that expression to the Image, HtmlText or appropriate property of the control used to display the tile.

-Notes:
+>**Notes**:

-The %20, _x0020_, _x0023_, etc. are the encoded characters that come from SharePoint / Power BI field names.
+>The %20, _x0020_, _x0023_, etc. are the encoded characters that come from SharePoint / Power BI field names.

-Exact TableName and ColumnName must match the dataset used by the tile.
+>Exact TableName and ColumnName must match the dataset used by the tile.

-Filtering works on tiles, not on full reports without the proper configuration
+>Filtering works on tiles, not on full reports without the proper configuration